microsoft/PartsUnlimitedMRP/deploy/azurestack/docs/add_marketplace_item.md

 - [Download Base Image Package Files](/deploy/azurestack/instances/ubuntu_server_1404_base/Canonical.UbuntuServer.1.0.0.azpkg?raw=true)

-1. Once downloaded, navigate to the folder containing your newly downloaded image, right click the file, and **rename to .zip**.
+1. Once downloaded, navigate to the folder containing your newly downloaded image, right click the file, and **rename to .zip**
 2. Unzip the files

 What you'll see inside are a number of files and folders.

   ![Unzipped Package](/deploy/azurestack/docs/media/UnzippedPackage.PNG)

+Some of these can be ignored, as they are created during the packaging process, such as the **_rels** folder